nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 1. Generate the Certificate Authority key and a self-signed certificate for the root-of-trust:

    ```
-   openssl req -new -x509 -days 7300 -nodes -sha256 -out master.crt -keyout master.key -subj '/O=cluster/CN=master'
+   openssl req -new -x509 -days 7300 -nodes -sha256 -out ca.crt -keyout ca.key -subj '/O=cluster/CN=CA'
    ```
    The subject name does not really matter here.
-Remember to keep the `master.key` file in a safe place.
+Remember to keep the `ca.key` file in a safe place.

 2. Generate keys and certificates signed by the CA for each postgresql instance, including the master.
 Do not use the CA certificate and key as the database certificate and key.